telefonicaid/fiware-orion/doc/manuals/user/v1_v2_coexistence.md

 # `orderBy` parameter

 The `orderBy` parameter defined for NGSIv2 can be used also in NGSIv1 queryContext operation (see details in the [pagination documentation](pagination.md).
-However, note that the "geo:proximity" order can be used only in NGSIv2.
+However, note that the "geo:distance" order can be used only in NGSIv2.